RedisLabs/redislabs-docs/content/rc/security/vpc-peering.md

 Now the VPC Peering request is accepted.
 Its status in the VPC Peering tab in the Redis Cloud subscription is updated to 'Peer Established'.

-**Make sure to switchover your application connection string to the private endpoint instead of the public endpoint once the peering is established**
+Once peering is established, we recommend switching your application connection string to the private endpoint.